Aerial Silks Skills Level 1

 These classes are a great introduction to aerial arts and to starting your own aerial practice.
 In class you will build upper body and core strength as well as leg and shoulder flexibility.
 These classes focus on learning fundamental moves and the aerial vocabulary that is necessary to progress into wider aerial skill sets.
-Skills include basic wrap climb, single and double footlock, cross-back straddle, and flying dutchman to name a few.

 Advanced Aerial Skills or Dynamic Aerial (Instructor approval)